alizaen/bxccore/README.md

-# core of Bitcoin Classic
+# Core of Bitcoin Classic